chrishadi/SublimeRunOnSave/README.md

 }
 ```

 The last defined setting for this plugin is the "environment_variables".
-Here you can set environment variables to replace the shell environment variables temporarily.
-The environment variables should be specified as an array of "key: value" pairs.
-The complete setting with the environment variables defined wil be something like this:
+Here you can set alternative environment variables to compliment or replace the system environment variables temporarily.
+The environment variables should be specified as an array of key-value pairs.
+The example below redefines the "HOSTNAME" and "UID" variables if your Sublime Text 3 is the Linux/Mac version.
 ```javascript
 {
 	"folders":